guoyu-wang/unofficial_onnxruntime_mobile_releases/README.md

 - Limited Operators, Opsets and Types support, see [ONNX Runtime Mobile Pre-Built Package](https://onnxruntime.ai/docs/reference/mobile/prebuilt-package/), if your model has unsupported operators, you may see error message like, `"AssignNodesToEpsFromHashesImpl Failed to find kernel def hash (8090321298879394920) in kernel registries for MaxPool(8) node with name 'layer3/pool_3/MaxPool'."`
 - Support only ORT file format, but not the ONNX file format.
 You will need to convert your ONNX model, see [ONNX Model Conversion](https://onnxruntime.ai/docs/tutorials/mobile/model-conversion.html)

-The ONNX Runtime Mobile packages published here are full ONNX Runtime packages which do not have the above limitation.
+The ONNX Runtime Mobile packages published here are full ONNX Runtime packages which do not have the above limitations.
 The drawback is that the packages publish here has large disk footprint, for example,

 |Package|Binary Size|
 |-------|-----------|